Post from March 21, 2019 (↻ April 12, 2023), filed under Web Development (feed).

 @lang case may already be lost and we should not force anyone anymore to mark up languages.
 (This, too, suggests that the detection of language should be done by software.)

 Three, and back to the premise: There are many indicators that software has become sufficiently good, really good, in automatically detecting languages.
-Consider Google Translate and its “Detect language” feature, upcoming (or long available) language detection in Google Assistant, as well as automatic language detection in software like HP IDOL.
+Consider Google Translate and its “Detect language” feature, upcoming (or long available) language detection in Google Assistant, the language processing features of Amazon Comprehend, or automatic language detection in software like HP IDOL.
 This is exactly what user agents and assistive technology can be and must be capable of, too.
 (And this point, then, suggests that the detection of language can indeed be done by software.)

 To accurately assess the argument I presented, we still need more data.
 But I believe we long have enough to tell that marking up language shouldn’t be be done by, let alone be required from humans.
 At the end of the day, what has been asked of developers all this time is a grave violation of “Joe’s Law,” after Joe Clark: